 Backpacking Packing List – Medical checklist

 It’s always worth packing a small first-aid kit.
-On my travels I’ve been hospitalised three times, been in a couple of motorbike accidents and had more hangovers than I can count.
-My first aid kit saved my ass on more than one occasion…
+On our travels, we’ve been hospitalized multiple times between us, been in a couple of motorbike accidents and had more hangovers than you can count.
+They’re essential on any backpacking packing guide and our first aid kits saved my ass on more than one occasion…

 I recommend picking up a pre-assembled first-aid kit and then pimping it out with all of the below.